 (a) In the case of pressure receptacles, place at the disposal of the inspection body representative samples of the production envisaged.
 The inspection body may request further samples if required by the test programme;

-(b) In the case of tanks, battery-vehicles/battery-wagons or MEGCs, give access to the prototype for type testing;
+(b) In the case of tanks, battery-vehicles or MEGCs, give access to the prototype for type testing;

 (c) In the case of service equipment, place at the disposal of the inspection body representative samples of the production envisaged.
 The inspection body may request further samples if required by the test programme.